- 1. Name of the medicinal product

 HER2 overexpression = IHC 3+ and/or FISH positive; HER2 negative = IHC 0, 1+ or 2+ and/or FISH negative

-Clinical Benefit Rate was defined as complete plus partial response plus stable disease for ≥ 6 months.At the time of analysis, the overall survival data were not mature and there was no significant difference between treatment groups (Tyverb + letrozole combination HR= 0.77 [95 %CI 0.52-1.14] p=0.185).
-However, no negative effect on overall survival was apparent.
+Clinical Benefit Rate was defined as complete plus partial response plus stable disease for ≥6 months.At the time of the final PFS analysis (with median follow-up of 2.64 years), the overall survival data were not mature and there was no significant difference between treatment groups in the HER2-positive population; this had not changed with additional follow-up (>7.5 years median follow-up time; Table 7).
+Table 7 Overall Survival (OS) results from study EGF30008 (in the HER2-positive population only)

 Food effects on lapatinib exposureThe bioavailability and thereby the plasma concentrations of lapatinib are increased by food, in relation to the content and timing of the meal.
 Dosing of lapatinib one hour after a meal results in approximately 2-3 times higher systemic exposure, compared to dosing one hour before a meal (see sections 4.5 and 5.2).The European Medicines Agency has waived the obligation to submit the results of studies with Tyverb in all subsets of the paediatric population in the treatment of breast carcinoma (see section 4.2 for information on paediatric use).